The Glass Bead Game

 - The players listen carefully and respond to each bead upon their turn.

-- The players avoid the use of I and you to avoid the ego, which also encourages flow and openness.
-It gets easier with practice!
+- The players avoid the use of I and you to bypass the ego, which also encourages flow and openness.

 The Magister Ludi will usually introduce a mindfulness practice at the beginning of a session, and each individual game will have a minute of meditation.
 Some players may be slower and more reflective, or even silent, this is a space for reflection.